 - BODY-FOCUSED REPETITIVE BEHAVIORS (hair pulling/trichotillomania & skin picking/excoriation & nail biting)

-We also have the experience and understanding needed to help clients with other challenges like depression, drinking/drug use, binge eating, chronic pain, managing chronic medical or health issues, trauma, relationship difficulties, parenting, racial stress and anti-racism, and career concerns.
+We also have the experience and understanding needed to help clients with other challenges like depression; grief and loss; drinking/drug use; binge eating; chronic pain; managing or adjusting to injury or chronic medical or health issues; trauma; relationship difficulties; parenting; racial stress and anti-racism; and career or school concerns.
 We especially enjoy working with creative types, executives, professionals, and students.

 In addition to therapy offered on an individual basis, we offer parent training for parents wishing to gain skills necessary to guide children with anxiety and or positive discipline.
 Further, we offer couples and family therapy for the purpose of enhancing individual therapy by involving the couple or family system when useful and desired by clients.